kiding/apple-ocsp-noiser/README.md

 ## Serial Number Submission

-You could help the project by adding more legitimate serial numbers.
+A great eavesdropper might have a database of *Developer ID* serial numbers.
+You can help the project by adding more legitimate serial numbers in the *random* pool.
 Make an issue or a pull request with **only** the serial numbers in hex format.

 Please **do not post** the name of apps or developers.
 Creating a trackable database is not the purpose here.